shion707/tianhewang.github.io/_pages/about.md

 Our recent work suggests that implicit recalibration is [insensitive to noise of the states](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011951).
 However, this system showed some unique effects due to the uncertainty in the context.
 For example, learning is faster but lasts shorter when the environment is more volatile; reversal learning is slower than the original learning; relearning is slower rather than faster when being re-exposed to the same perturbation for the second time.
 We proposed a [Cerebellar Population Coding model](https://pubmed.ncbi.nlm.nih.gov/37461557/) which provides a unified explanation to the contextual effects in implicit recalibration without referring to any contextual inference process.
 This model is composed of a simple two-layer network corresponding to the cerebellar cortex and deep cerebellar nuclei, respectively, and the contextual effects are emergent phenomena from the population activation within the model.

+We examine how the action selection system responds to uncertainty with a novel air-hockey game, which requires motor control in multiple dimensions while compensating for the wind that changes across time.
+The action selection showed a close optimal modulation where noise and vitality of the state have opposite effects on the learning rate.
+Interestingly, participants perform significantly worse to encountering the uncertainty when playing a non-motor version of the game.

 Project 1: Target-specific and context-dependent biases in movement reveal fundamental computations underlying motor control
 ======